by Dr. Will Cole

 12. Sip on skullcap tea.

-This super herb is another one of my top tools for combating viral infections like cold sores.
-Astragalus has been shown to have an inhibitory impact on the herpes simplex virus – and that sounds good to me.
+This powerful herb is one of my favorites for fighting off viral infections, including cold sores.
+It has been shown to inhibit the herpes simplex virus – and good riddance!

 15. Munch on some sprouts.

-This is one of my other favorites; this potent antiviral is very effective and also tastes good.
-Try mixing it with the skullcap and pouring it over ice for a refreshing iced herbal tea option for the summer.
+Anybody you knows me knows I am a tea fanatic, and this is one of my favorites, not just for its great taste but because it is a potent antiviral.
+Try mixing it with the skullcap tea and pouring it over ice for a refreshing iced herbal tea option for the summer.

-Coconut may have been vilified by the American Heart Association (and redeemed by us functional medicine doctors), but it still has great antiviral and anti-inflammatory properties.
-Mix a tablespoon in smoothies or use directly on your lips.
+Coconut may have been vilified by the American Heart Association (and redeemed by functional medicine doctors everywhere), but there is no doubt that it has awesome antiviral and anti-inflammatory properties.
+Mix a tablespoon in smoothies or use it directly on your lips.

-In a study published in the medical journal Phytomedicine, this pleasant-smelling essential oil packed a mean punch against the herpes virus.
-After a few hours in the presence of peppermint, results showed a 99 percent death of virus!
+A study published in the medical journal Phytomedicine demonstrated that peppermint essential oil could wallop the herpes virus.
+After a few hours in the presence of peppermint, 99 percent of cold sore viruses were history!

 Tea tree oil, or melaleuca, is a powerful antiseptic.
-Find a nontoxic lip balm with tea tree oil to kill that gnarly cold sore.
-You can also make your own by mixing a few drops in coconut oil.
-Heck, while you’re at it, add a little lemon balm and peppermint: the holy trinity of cold sore destruction.
+Look for a nontoxic lip balm containing cold-sore killing tea tree oil.
+Or, make your own by mixing a few drops of tea tree essential oil into a little coconut oil.
+Heck, while you’re at it, you might as well add a little lemon balm and peppermint, for a DIY lip balm containing holy trinity of cold sore destruction.